georgeg0/iphegwas/README.md

 In addition to the heuristic approach that we developed, all the functionalities outlined in the ***PheGWAS*** are also available in ***iphegwas*** package.
 Considering our community's request to improve the speed of PheGWAS, the entire codebase is rewritten, and you will notice that the ***iphegwas*** package is significantly faster than the ***PheGWAS*** package.

+[Here](https://georgeg0.github.io/iphegwas/articles/iphegwas.html) is the website link to this package.
+Please check out the `Get Started` tab, and that will take you through how to use the package with automatically rendered examples.
+Please use chrome or firefox to generate the plots well.

 ## Installation:
 ### Prerequisites
 Please Install plotly, devtools and Biomart before installing the PheGWAS package.